AdityaGupta832342/code-jam-stylish-salamanders/README.md

 <img src="screenshots/code.png">

 ## What is our program?
-We interpreted the theme as a form of limitations and boudaries, and one of the common limitation of the terminal is the inability to do graphical stuff.
-So we decided to break this limitation and made a blackboard on terminal.
-You can draw, paint and do other cool stuff.
+We interpreted the theme as a form of limitations and boundaries, and one of the common limitation of the terminal is the inability to do graphical stuff.
+So we decided to allow the user to do whatever they want to, inside the box(Terminal window).
+They could draw, paint and the only limitation aside from the boundaries of the window, is your imagination.

 ## Installation
 Please install the requirements using the command below